Chapter 17 – Lifeforce

 You're wrong!
 Esaax said, silently and firmly.
 She's here for me—

 "No!"
 Esaax shouted, speaking aloud now.
-"She'll be here soon, and we will have each other again.
+"She'll be here soon, and we will be together forever.
 She's gonna save me!"

 No one will save you.
 Nothing is left for you.
 Forget her.
 Forget yourself.

 "No!
 You're wrong!"
-Esaax shouted, fighting to defy and destroy the darkness through sheer force of will.
+Esaax shouted, trying to defy and destroy the darkness through sheer force of will.

-But the living darkness would not be denied.
-They literally rose to his surface, to visibility, manifesting in thin streaks of black energy that snaked over his skin like dark vines.
+But the living darkness wouldn't be denied.
+They literally rose to the surface, manifesting in thin streaks of black energy that snaked over his skin like dark vines.
 The streaks crept out over his entire body and then merged together, leaving every square inch of his skin emitting the black glow of the parasitic darkness.

 I am this body now, not you, they said.
 Your time is long past over.
 Give up.